Salah2Eddin/Mute-when-prayer-comes/README.md

 >pip install pycaw

-# License
+# Note
 My api token for ipinfo is hardcoded .. so dont use it for something else.\
 Just get yours from their site - it's free\
->ipinfo.io\
+>ipinfo.io

-Also\
+# License
 >Do whatever you want with this script, i don't care

 # Not using this anymore but just in case anybody needs this
-The the scripts for the fake keyboard press:
+The the scripts for the fake keyboard press - not using anymore:
 >https://github.com/Paradoxis/Windows-Sound-Manager